flairNLP/fundus/README.md

 <hr>

-# Quick Start
+## Quick Start

-## Requirements and Installation

-In your favorite virtual environment, simply do:
+To install from pip, simply do:

 ```
 pip install fundus